A broadpeak.io service defines the URL that your end-user OTT clients must use to access your contextualized streaming services.

 For the Content Replacement application, a suffix-based naming convention allows linking of multiple service variants with a common "Media ID" defined through the SCTE 224 API to simplify batch processing.

-More details can be found in the Handling Content Replacement slots section.
+More details can be found in the Mapping of ESNI Media Id with service variants section.

 There are three types of tags defined in the platform for your services.